The big impact of small business: How Citizens is supporting local entrepreneurs to foster strong communities

 At Citizens, we are committed to understanding our customers' business needs and providing financial solutions and services that increase accessibility and transparency for obtaining financing.
 As a Preferred Small Business Administration lender and leading participant in U.S. Small Business Administration loan programs, we support the growth and development of small businesses.

-In 2023, we provided more than 6,700 loans totaling $388 million to businesses with sales totaling $1 million or less and located in low- to moderate-income communities or majority-minority census tracts.
+In 2024, we provided more than 16,000 loans totaling nearly $360 million to businesses with sales totaling $1 million or less and located in low- to moderate-income communities or majority-minority census tracts.

 Partnering to boost opportunities